suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 #### suit-directive-set-component-index {#suit-directive-set-component-index}

 Set Component Index defines the component to which successive directives and conditions will apply.
-The supplied argument MUST be one of three types:

-1. An unsigned integer (REQUIRED to implement in parser)
-2. A boolean (REQUIRED to implement in parser ONLY IF 2 or more components supported)
-3. An array of unsigned integers (REQUIRED to implement in parser ONLY IF 3 or more components supported)
+The Set Component Index arguments are described in {{index-true}}.

 If the following commands apply to ONE component, an unsigned integer index into the component list is used.
 If the following commands apply to ALL components, then the boolean value "True" is used instead of an index.
 If the following commands apply to more than one, but not all components, then an array of unsigned integer indices into the component list is used.
-See {{index-true}} for more details.

 If component index is set to True when a command is invoked, then the command applies to all components, in the order they appear in suit-common-components.
 When the Manifest Processor invokes a command while the component index is set to True, it must execute the command once for each possible component index, ensuring that the command receives the parameters corresponding to that component index.